OVERVIEW

 From Clermont-Ferrand, take a local train to Aumont-Aubrac for approximately 3.5 hours.

 To leave Conques, you’ll typically combine local bus or taxi with train travel.
-Get a bus to Rodez which is around an hour travel or Saint-Christophe or Decazeville.
+Get a bus to Rodez which is around an hour travel to Saint-Christophe or Decazeville.

 INSURANCE